gt-cs3220/gt-cs3220.github.io/labday4.md

 [**Step 4**] Change HLS directives.

-Comment out the following HLS directives and see the latency value changes
+Comment out the following HLS directives and see the latency value changes in .cpp file.

 case 1: default